elliottcooper/vuex-electron-store-vue3/README.md

 If you want to access the state or commit mutations/dispatch actions from the [Electron main process](https://www.electronjs.org/docs/tutorial/quick-start#run-the-main-process), you need to enable `ipc` mode.

-You can then use the `.getStoreFromRenderer()` method in the main process to listen for an IPC connection from the renderer.
+You can then use the `.getStoreFromRenderer(ipcMain)` method in the main process to listen for an IPC connection from the renderer.
 Once connected you can use the returned `.commit()` and `.dispatch()` methods like you would in a normal Vue Component.
 Calling `.getState()` returns a promise containing the current Vuex state.

 > This can only be used with one renderer